Marker Logo

 this page online

 W. Marker is in Phoenix, Maryland, in Baltimore County.
-Marker is on Sweet Air Road, on the right when traveling east.
+It is on Sweet Air Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 3909 Sweet Air Rd, Phoenix MD 21131, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-“Quinn” (approx. 0.4 miles away); Maj.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: “Quinn” (approx. 0.4 miles away); Maj.
 Gen. Isaac Ridgeway Trimble, C.S.A. (approx. 2.3 miles away); My Lady's Manor (approx. 3 miles away); Glen Ellen (approx. 3.1 miles away); a different marker also named My Lady’s Manor (approx. 3.3 miles away); “The Eagle’s Nest” (approx. 3.4 miles away); St. James’s (approx. 3.6 miles away); a different marker also named My Lady's Manor (approx. 3.6 miles away).
 Touch for a list and map of all markers in Phoenix.

 St. John's Chapel Marker image.
 Click for full size.

-Photographed By Adam Margolis, December 29, 2022
+Photographed by Adam Margolis, December 29, 2022

 2. St. John's Chapel Marker